hoosengold/IsoldeBot/README.md

 <li><em>Tight integration with PostgreSQL databases.</em> New tables can be added without any hassle.</li>
 <li>Greeting Messages for new guild members.</li>
 <li>Command handling with <strong>Collections</strong> - no <code>if-else</code> or <code>switch-case</code> blocks!
 That way the performance of the bot is a lot better and messages sent by it are almost instant (depending on the quality of the internet connection).</li>
-<li><em>Aliases</em> for all commands means that the users don't have to memorise the speficic command names - they can use the names that they find the best.</li>
+<li><em>Aliases</em> for all commands means that the users don't have to memorise the specific command names - they can use the names that they find the best.</li>
 <li><em>Adding new commands</em> is extremely easy.</li>
 </ol>